-This document reuses fields of the 'usage-rules' element, described in [14].
+This document reuses fields of the 'usage-rules' element, described in [16].
 These fields have the following meaning:

+retransmission-allowed:

-retransmission-allowed: When the value of this element is '0', then the recipient of this Location Object is not permitted to share the enclosed location information, or the object as a whole, with other parties.
+When the value of this element is '0', then the recipient of this Location Object is not permitted to share the enclosed location information, or the object as a whole, with other parties.
 The value of '1' allows to share the location information with other parties by considering the extended policy rules.

+retention-expires:

-retention-expires: This field specifies an absolute date at which time the Recipient is no longer permitted to possess the location information.
-The data type of this field is a string and the format is a 64 bit NTP timestamp [18].
+This field specifies an absolute date at which time the Recipient is no longer permitted to possess the location information.
+The data type of this field is a string and the format is a 64 bit NTP timestamp $[\underline{13}]$.

+note-well:

-note-well: This field contains a URI which points to human readable privacy instructions.
+This field contains a URI which points to human readable privacy instructions.
 This field is useful when location information is distributed to third party entities, which can include humans in a location based service.
 RADIUS entities are not supposed to process this field.

 Whenever a Location Object leaves the AAA system the URI in the note-well attribute MUST be expanded to the human readable text.
-For example, when the Location Object is transferred to a SIP based environment then the human readable text is placed in the text is put into the 'note-well' attribute inside the 'usage-rules' element inside the PIDF-LO document (see [14]).
+For example, when the Location Object is transferred to a SIP based environment then the human readable text is placed in the text is put into the 'note-well' attribute inside the 'usage-rules' element inside the PIDF-LO document (see [16]).

-10.5 Extended Policy Rules Attribute
+5.6.
+Extended Policy Rules Attribute

-The Extended-Policy-Rules attribute SHOULD be sent in Access-Accept, Access-Challenge, Access-and Access-Reject messages if location information is transmitted with this exchange.
+The Extended-Policy-Rules attribute SHOULD be sent in an Access-Accept, an Access-Challenge, an Access-Request, an Access-Reject and an Accounting-Request message if location information is transmitted with this exchange.
 If authorization policy rules are available to the RADIUS client then the Access-Request MUST carry the Basic-Policy-Rules attribute to to the RADIUS server.

 Ruleset reference field of this attribute is of variable length.
 It contains a URI that indicates where a richer ruleset is available.
 The full ruleset SHOULD be fetched using Transport Layer Security (TLS).
-As a deviation from [14] this field only contains a reference and does not carry an attached rule set.
+As a deviation from [16] this field only contains a reference and does not carry an attached rule set.
 This modification is motivated by the size limitations imposed by RADIUS.

-A summary of the Extended-Policy-Rules attribute is shown below.
+The format of the Extended-Policy-Rules attribute is shown below.